 - In the nondegree program, you will receive a grade and credit for each class you take.
 If you wish to ONLY audit a class, or take classes without receiving a grade or credit, please refer to Student Central on Union.

-Please bring a photo ID with you to turn your forms in to our office in person, or have the third page notarized and send them via fax, mail, or email.
+Please bring a photo ID with you to turn your forms into our office in person, or have the third page notarized and send them via fax, mail, or email.
 For a list of notaries public at IU, see the IU Notary Public List.

 Maxwell Hall, Room 028